Health of mothers and babies

 The Australian Pregnancy Care Guidelines recommend that the first antenatal visit occur within the first 10 weeks of pregnancy and that first-time mothers with an uncomplicated pregnancy have 10 antenatal visits during pregnancy (7 visits for subsequent uncomplicated pregnancies) (Department of Health 2021a).
 See the Australian Pregnancy Care Guidelines for more information.

-Looking at the number of antenatal visits by mothers who gave birth at 32 weeks or more gestation in 2019:
+Looking at the number of antenatal visits by mothers who gave birth at 32 weeks or more gestation in 2021:

-In 2019, 64% of mothers (190,853) had a vaginal birth and 36% (107,543) had a caesarean section (Figure 2).
+In 2021, 62% of mothers (192,392) had a vaginal birth and 38% (118,887) had a caesarean section (Figure 2).

-Since 2009, the rate of non-instrumental vaginal births decreased (from 57% in 2009 to 51% in 2019) whereas the caesarean section rate increased (from 32% in 2009 to 36% in 2019) (Figure 1).
+Since 2011, the rate of non-instrumental vaginal births decreased (from 56% in 2011 to 50% in 2021) whereas the caesarean section rate increased (from 32% in 2011 to 38% in 2021) (Figure 1).
 The rate of vaginal birth with instruments was relatively stable over this time, between 12% and 13%.
 These trends remain when changes in maternal age over time are considered.

-Figure 2: Maternal age of mothers, 2019
+Figure 2: Health factors of mothers, 2021

 Gestational age is the duration of pregnancy in completed weeks.
 Gestational age is reported in 3 categories: pre‑term (less than 37 weeks gestation), term (37 to 41 weeks) and post-term (42 weeks and over).
 The gestational age of a baby has important implications for their health, with poorer outcomes generally reported for those born early.
 Pre‑term birth is associated with a higher risk of adverse neonatal outcomes.